h-yung/naginata-notes/README.md

 ![screenshot of notebook](https://i.postimg.cc/bvhCsZkF/heroku-db-naginata.png)

+**Bugs**:
+- When an img url exists on file/in the document, for some reason, not checking the "is this a non-img link" still assigns the asset link to "vidURL" rather than updating the image.

 **Optimizations and next steps**:
 - Make searchable by title fragment, autocomplete.
 - Try autodeployment setup.
 - Should probably retitle this web app.

 **Priorty level**: Low, as I'm focusing on React for next few works.
+However, bug fix may get prioritized.

 ## Current state
 Naginata-focused CRUD app with ejs